 Conservation is part of the national DNA in this biodiverse archipelago, where visitors sign a pledge to act responsibly during their stay.

-At the edge of the Coral Triangle region in the Western Pacific Ocean, the waters of Palau—an archipelago of 340 islands southeast of the Philippines—are home to sharks, turtles, manta rays, and more than 2,000 types of reef fish.
+At the edge of the Coral Triangle region in the Western Pacific Ocean, the waters of Palau—an archipelago of 340 islands southeast of the Philippines—are the habitat of sharks, turtles, manta rays, and more than 2,000 types of reef fish.
 “It’s like an underwater Serengeti,” says marine biologist Ron Leidich, owner of Paddling Palau, which offers day tours as well as overnight kayaking-and-camping expeditions into marine lakes and shallow bays.
 “The confluence of the Pacific and Indian oceans has created an evolutionary soup, producing a bewildering diversity of marine species over glacial epochs.”

 When Four Seasons launched its 11-cabin catamaran Explorer in October 2023, the company collaborated with Palauan authorities to support those sustainability efforts.
 Passengers can attend talks by a marine biologist, go birding with a Palau Conservation Society naturalist, and support local businesses through various excursions to waterfalls, Palauan heritage museums, and World War II memorial sites.
-Snorkeling and paddling trips take off right from the ship, too, which operates as a floating hotel with a spa, gourmet meals, and cakes and espresso during breaks from diving. — Terry Ward
+Snorkeling and paddling trips take off right from the ship, too, which operates as a floating hotel with a spa, gourmet meals, and cakes and espresso during breaks from diving.—Terry Ward

 - Only in Palau: Palauan culture has traditionally been matrilineal.
 Women have historically had authority over land and been responsible for finances.